ily666666/pcas/README.md

+## A Partial Context-aware Structure for Few-shot Semantic Segmentation

 This is the official implementation of the paper "A Partial Context-aware Structure for Few-shot Semantic Segmentation" by Hai Min, Yemao Zhang, Yang Zhao, Wei Jia, Yingke Lei.